This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do site backups, then consider getting help from a WordPress professional, or use a backup plugin.
+If you don’t want to back up your data manually, then consider hiring the services of a professional WordPress provider, or use WordPress backup plugins.

 How To Fix Problems Accessing Your WordPress Admin Area

 (Are you locked out of your WordPress admin area?)